the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

     </label>
 ~~~~~~~

-That's the typical case for a breaking snapshot test.
-Whenever you change a component's HTML structure and you didn't intend to change it, your snapshot test will tell you on the command line.
-Either you fix it and or you accept the change: If you want to fix it, you would go into your *src/App.js* file again and fix the SearchForm component.
-However, if you intended to perform this change, you can press "u" on the command line for your interactive tests and your new snapshot will be created.
-Try it yourself and see how the snapshot file in your *src/__snapshots__* folder applies the changes.
+This is a typical case for a breaking snapshot test.
+When a component's HTML structure is changed unintentionally, the snapshot test informs us in the command line.
+To fix it, we'd go into the *src/App.js* file and edit the SearchForm component .
+For intentional changes, press "u" on the command line for interactive tests and a new snapshot will be created.
+Try it and see how the snapshot file in your *src/__snapshots__* folder changes.

 Jest stores snapshots in a folder so it can validate the difference against future snapshot tests.
-Users can share these snapshots across teams for version control (e.g. git).
-Running a snapshot test for the first time creates the snapshot file in your project's folder.
-When the test is run again, the snapshot is expected to match the version from the latest test run.
+Users can share these snapshots across teams using version control platforms like git.
 This is how we make sure the DOM stays the same.

-After all, snapshot tests are great for getting tests up and running quickly in React.
-However, it's not a great idea to snap snapshot tests on every component without any other tests.
-It's a good practice to use snapshot tests for components that don't update often, are not too complex, and make it easy to see what you are testing.
-Then snapshot tests are your most lightweight tool for testing.
+Snapshot tests are useful for setting up tests quickly in React, though it's best to avoid using them exclusively.
+Instead, use snapshot tests for components that don't update often, are less complex, and where it's easier to compare component results.

 ### Exercises: